'Dead woman walking': May clings to power

 Pressure is now also coming from the public.
 A petition on Change.org had more than half a million signatures by Saturday afternoon, calling for May's resignation over her alliance with the DUP.

-There have been few clues as to how May might shake up her administration, but the Prime Minister, who campaigned under the mantra "strong and stable," announced that she would retain five key Cabinet ministers in their posts.
+However, Defense Secretary Michael Fallon said on the Andrew Marr show he believed the Conservative Party and the DUP will be able to hold together in government.
+"They (the DUP) are going to support us on the big Brexit, economic and security issues facing this country," he said.

 May's new chief of staff will be Gavin Barwell, a former MP who was ousted from his south London constituency as a result of Labour's unexpectedly strong showing in the election.
-The prime minister said that he would bring "considerable experience" to the post.
+May said that he would bring "considerable experience" to the post.